Theofili/Subcellular-Localization-Prediction/README.md

 * Puts a user-inputted sequence through all models.
 * **Prints the model that yields the highest score**
 * Prints all model scores
+* If no model hits a score above 0.5, `'Not Match'` is printed